 What if you can’t find what you’re looking for?

 Cafcass aims to review the Publication Scheme annually as well as updating the Scheme on a regular basis.
 The information may also be available under our Disclosure log, which provides previous responses to Freedom of Information requests.

 If you still cannot find what you are looking for, please contact the Cafcass Freedom of Information Officer responsible for maintaining the Publication Scheme and make a Freedom of Information request.
-This needs to be done in writing to the contact details below, giving your name, address, the information/documents you would like to access and the method of access (e.g. hardcopy, e-mail etc.)
+You can do this via our website form.

 Some exemptions may apply: The Cafcass Publication Scheme lists information that we either have made a commitment to make available, or are required to do so, except where we consider release would cause significant harm.
 We must also comply with the requirements of the Data Protection Act 2018 and the General Data Protection Regulation and respect the privacy of individuals.
 In some instances you will find documents made available under this Publication Scheme will have gaps in the text.
 This is because the information would cause significant harm if released and falls within an exemption.
 Where this is the case the document will be clearly marked to show where the information has been removed and the exemption used.

 If you have any queries or concerns about the use of an exemption, please contact the Governance team at [email protected].